andrews1022/react-typescript-project-setup/notes/create-react-app.md

   - Remove the comments
   - Update the `title` tag
-  - Added Google Fonts (or whichever fonts) in here
+  - Add Google Fonts (or whichever fonts) in here
   - Update `theme.fonts` in `theme.ts`, then update the comment placeholders in `GlobalStyle.ts` with the new font

 - Check the project runs ok locally: